L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 If you are applying for an L-1 visa extension and you wish for your L2 spouse and/or dependents to have their visas extended as well, your employer must file an I-539 form along with your I-129.

 You must apply for your L-1 visa extension before your current status expires.
 The expiration date of your current status is clearly stated on your I-94 Arrival/Departure Record.
-If you don’t have a copy of your I-94 with you, you can access information about your status expiration through the Customs and Border Protection Website
+If you don’t have a copy of your I-94, you can access information about your status expiration through the Customs and Border Protection Website

 Benefits of L-1 Visa

-There are a number of advantages to having an L-1 visa including:
+There are several advantages to having an L-1 visa, including:

 • Authorization to work and live in the United States for the validity period of the visa

-• Can bring immediate relatives (minor children and husband/wife) to the United States on the L-2 visa
+• You can bring immediate relatives (minor children and husband/wife) to the United States on the L-2 visa

-• Acts as a dual intent visa – allows L-1 employees to apply for permanent residency via the Green Card program and it does not affect L-1 status
+• Acts as a dual intent visa – L-1 employees can apply for permanent residency via the Green Card, and it does not affect L-1 status

 • Premium processing available